Below are the combined sailing instructions for both dinghy and cruiser competitors.

 28.1.
 The clubhouse finish line will be used except as follows or otherwise signalled.

 28.2.
 For cruiser pursuit races the finish line is defined as an imaginary line from the previous mark extending beyond the finishing mark.
-As a signal to those following, each boat shall make, with due regard for seamanship, a 360° turn as soon as reasonably possible after finishing (Figure 1).
+As a signal to those following, each boat shall make, with due regard for seamanship, a 360° turn as soon as reasonably possible after finishing.
+The finishing time should be recorded and used on the boat’s texted timing message, S.I.33.

 28.3 For cruiser Offshore and Middle Distance races the finishing line is formed by a transit extending from the southern edge of St. Mary’s Church Tower (conspic) and the northern edge of the Lighthouse on the South Pier.